-- 2.1 In patients aged 65 years and older without known diabetes, we recommend fasting plasma glucose and/or HbA1c screening to diagnose diabetes or prediabetes.
-(11⊕⊕⊕⊕) - Technical remark: The measurement of HbA1c may be inaccurate in some people in this age group because of comorbidities that can affect the lifespan of red blood cells in the circulation.
+2.1 In patients aged 65 years and older without known diabetes, we recommend fasting plasma glucose and/or HbA1c screening to diagnose diabetes or prediabetes.
+(1|⊕⊕⊕⊕)

+Technical remark: The measurement of HbA1c may be inaccurate in some people in this age group because of comorbidities that can affect the lifespan of red blood cells in the circulation.
 Although the optimal screening frequency for patients whose initial screening test is normal remains unclear, the writing committee advocates repeat screening every 2 years thereafter.
 As with any health screening, the decision about diabetes and prediabetes screening for an individual patient depends on whether some action will be taken as a result and the likelihood of benefit.
 For example, such screening may not be appropriate for an older patient with end-stage cancer or organ system failure.
-In these situations, shared decision-making with the patient is recommended. - 2.2 In patients aged 65 years and older without known diabetes who meet the criteria for prediabetes by fasting plasma glucose or HbA1c, we suggest obtaining a 2-hour glucose post-oral glucose tolerance test measurement.
-(2l⊕⊕⊕O) Technical remark: This recommendation is most applicable to high-risk patients with any of the following characteristics: overweight or obese, first-degree relative with diabetes, high-risk race/ethnicity (e.g., African American, Latino, Native
+In these situations, shared decision-making with the patient is recommended.

+2.2 In patients aged 65 years and older without known diabetes who meet the criteria for pre-diabetes by fasting plasma glucose or HbA1c, we suggest obtaining a 2-hour glucose post-oral glucose tolerance test measurement.
+(2l⊕⊕⊕O) Technical remark: This recommendation is most applicable to high-risk patients with any of the following characteristics: overweight or obese, first-degree relative with diabetes, high-risk race/ ethnicity (e.g., African American, Latino, Native

-- American, Asian American, Pacific Islander), history of cardiovascular disease, hypertension (≥140/90 mm Hg or on therapy for hypertension), high-density lipoprotein cholesterol level <35 mg/dL (0.90 mmol/L) and/or a triglyceride level >250 mg/dL (2.82 mmol/L), sleep apnea, or physical inactivity.
+American, Asian American, Pacific Islander), history of cardiovascular disease, hypertension ( $\geq$ 140/90 mm Hg or on therapy for hypertension), high-density lipoprotein cholesterol level <35 mg/dL (0.90 mmol/L) and/or a triglyceride level >250 mg/dL (2.82 mmol/L), sleep apnea, or physical inactivity.
 Shared decision-making is advised for performing this procedure in frail older people or in those for whom it may be overly burdensome.
-Standard dietary preparation for an oral glucose tolerance test is advised. - similar to the Diabetes Prevention Program to delay progression to diabetes.
-(11\(\pi\pi\pi\pi\pi\)) Technical remark: Metformin is not recommended for diabetes prevention at this time, as it is not approved by the Food and Drug Administration for this indication.
+Standard dietary preparation for an oral glucose tolerance test is advised.

+2.3 In patients aged 65 years and older who have prediabetes, we recommend a lifestyle program similar to the Diabetes Prevention Program to delay progression to diabetes.
+(11⊕⊕⊕⊕) Technical remark: Metformin is not recommended for diabetes prevention at this time, as it is not approved by the Food and Drug Administration for this indication.
 As of 2018, a Diabetes Prevention Program-like lifestyle intervention is a covered benefit for Medicare beneficiaries in the United States who meet the criteria for prediabetes.